developer-omar/search-on/README.md

 Search On is a browser extension which enables you to search for information in an easy way, It is similar to a feature in the Vivaldi browser, where you can add search engines and set your favorite nicknames for easy access.
+When writing a nickname in the popup, use the shortcut  <Ctrl + Space> to change the search engine.

-## Technologies
+## Development technologies

+- A Linux Distribution
+- Node version manager with NodeJS v20.17.0
+- pnpm as the package manager
 - [Vite Plugin Web Extension](https://vite-plugin-web-extension.aklinker1.io)
 - Vuejs 3
 - Vue Router 4